cheerful/freckle-apidocs/content/imports.md

 ## Deleting an Import

-Deleting an import means that the imported entries, tags and projects will be deleted.
-Entries updated after they were imported will be deleted as well.
-However, Imported projects and tags containing non-import entries will be preserved.
+Deleting an import means that the imported entries, tags, and projects will be deleted.
+Entries updated after they were imported will be deleted as well. **However, Imported projects and tags containing non-import entries will be preserved.**

 ~~~
 DELETE /imports/:id